 - a.
-Council decision making processes must be transparent except when the Council is dealing with information that is confidential by virtue of this Act or any other Act; - b.
-Council information must be publicly available unless - (i) the information is confidential by virtue of this Act or any other Act; or (ii) public availability of the information would be contrary to the public interest; - c.
+Council decision making processes must be transparent except when the Council - is dealing with information that is confidential by virtue of this Act or any other Act; - b.
+Council information must be publicly available unless - a.
+Council decisions are to be made and actions taken in accordance with the relevant law;

+(i) the information is confidential by virtue of this Act or any other Act; or (ii) public availability of the information would be contrary to the public interest; - c.
 Council information must be understandable and accessible to members of the municipal community; and - d. public awareness of the availability of Council information must be facilitated.